A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 This can sometimes lead to life-threatening complications and the development of sepsis which can spread throughout your body.

-Your risk of spreading infection increases even more if you have a weak immune system and you do not get treatment for tooth abscess.
+Your risk of spreading infection increases even more if you have a weakened immune system and you do not get treatment for abscess.

 Prevention of Tooth Abscess